apache/nano/README.md

 ### nano.use(name)

-Creates a scope where you operate inside `name`.
+creates a scope where you operate inside `name`.

 ``` js
 var alice = nano.use('alice');